buzzingpixel/corbomite-http/readme.md

 ## Twig Extension

-Corbomite HTTP provides a [Twig](https://twig.symfony.com/) function for throwing an HTTP error from Twig.
-The default is to throw the 404 exception.
+Corbomite HTTP provides a [Twig](https://twig.symfony.com/) extension.
 If you're using [Corbomite Twig](https://github.com/buzzingpixel/corbomite-twig) this extension will be loaded automatically.
 Otherwise, you can add it to your own Twig instance Twig's `addExtension()` method like this:

 ```php
 <?php